-Before You Even Create Your Research Plan – Study Your History!
+Before You Even Create Your Research Plan – Study the History of Colonial America!

-Regardless of the time period you are researching, having a knowledge of the area’s history – local and state – is imperative.
-Understanding the society your ancestor lived in and the types of records they may have created is important.
+Regardless of the time period you are researching, having a knowledge of America’s historic events and your ancestor’s local area’s history is imperative.
+Understanding the society your ancestor lived in and how events impacted their lives and decisions, you will begin to understand the types of records your ancestors may have created.

 As you search for your ancestor in those colonial genealogy records, many of the “usual” record types can (and should) be searched.

 As with later time periods, search wills and estate records for your colonial ancestors.
 As you analyze colonial wills and estates, make sure you have a clear understanding of the terminology and the inheritance laws for that time period.
 Understanding who inherits what leads to relationship clues.
 Tip: Don’t hesitate to reach out to archive staff with questions or for reference recommendations.

 Tax records can be a little tricky.
 Often the record sets are incomplete and well, just plain hard to read!
 Don’t skip reading those tax lists anyway!
 If you find your ancestor listed, proceed with the “genealogy happy dance”.
 You will be able to place your ancestor in time and place and potentially establish his community in part.